 Currently the route of Salkantay, enjoys incredible landscapes, such as valleys, hillsides with native vegetation, rivers, rocks, high Andean lakes, animals. the route has a good state of preservation.
 Reason why it increases the influx of tourists by the route, being the second most quoted by tourists.

-In addition to the tourist trains that depart from Cuzco to Aguas Calientes, there is a different (and more suggestive) way to get to Machu Picchu on foot, along the Inca Trail and the Salkantay route.
-The Salkantay route is the second most attractive alternatives to Inca Trail to machu picchu and preferred by adventure tourists, because it is less congested than the Inca trail, and you need to be in good shape, this route will bring exciting and exciting moments, such as the view of Salkantay, the lagoon of humantay, flora and fauna native to those places of sierra and jungle, to walk in Andean environments, among rain forests.
+In addition to the tourist trains that depart from Cuzco to Aguas Calientes, there is a different (and more suggestive) way to get to Machu Picchu on foot, along the Inca Trail and the Salkantay trek.
+The Salkantay route is the second most attractive alternatives to Inca Trail for your Machu Picchu Vacation and preferred by adventure tourists, because it is less congested than the Inca trail, and you need to be in good shape, this route will bring exciting and exciting moments, such as the view of Salkantay, the lagoon of humantay, flora and fauna native to those places of sierra and jungle, to walk in Andean environments, among rain forests.

 Cusco rises to 3,400 meters above sea level, which can be a problem for some people, so we recommend you be in Cusco at least 48 hours before starting the road, during which you must take many liquids, avoid alcohol and rest.